 Likewise, if you keep your goldfish in a pond, you’ll need to protect them from wild animals.
 Covering the pond with netting is one way to do this.

 Summary: Goldfish are edible, but don’t eat them!

-Technically speaking, it is of course possible to eat goldfish.
+So, can you eat goldfish?
+Technically speaking, eating goldfish is of course possible and probably won’t do you any harm.
 However, it is certainly not recommended.